/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 What's the Best Time Clock Software for Nonprofits?

-The best option isn't the one with the longest feature list; it's the one that fixes the friction you hit most.
+The best option isn't the one with the longest feature list; it's the one that fixes the friction you encounter most often.

-Start with one question: what slows you down right now?
-Many nonprofits buy for features they might use someday and end up with software that's heavier than they need and a team that avoids it.
+Start with one question: What slows you down right now?
+Many nonprofits buy features they might use someday and end up with software that's heavier than they need and a team that avoids it.
 Focus on your current bottleneck instead.

 • Is your budget the hard limit?
-Look at Jibble or Homebase, both free to start.
+Look at Sandtime, Jibble, or Homebase, which are free to start.

-• Do you just want simple, with no training?
-Homebase or OnTheClock.
+• Do you just want a simple solution with no training?
+Go with Homebase or OnTheClock.

 • Do you need to track hours by program or grant?
-Buddy Punch.
+Buddy Punch may be the best option.

-• Are your staff out in the field on phones?
-Connecteam or Deputy.
+• Are your staff members out in the field on phones?
+Connecteam or Deputy is a great fit.

 • Do you run everything through QuickBooks already?
-QuickBooks Time.
+QuickBooks Time is your best option.

 Your answer points to your pick.
-The right time clock for your nonprofit removes the friction from the problem you hit most often.
+The right time clock for your nonprofit removes the friction you encounter most often.
 Fix that, and payroll stops eating your week.

 What Is Time Clock Software?

 Time clock software records when your employees start and stop work.
-Instead of a paper sheet or a punch card, staff clock in from a phone, a tablet kiosk, or a computer, and the hours automatically enter a digital time sheet.
+Instead of a paper sheet or punch card, staff clock in from a phone, tablet kiosk, or computer, and their hours are automatically entered into a digital time sheet.

 For a nonprofit, that record does double duty.
 It feeds payroll so people get paid correctly, and it creates proof of hours worked, which matters when those hours are tied to a grant or reported to a board.
-Most tools add scheduling, paid time off tracking, and overtime calculations on top.
+Most tools add scheduling, PTO tracking, and overtime calculations on top.

 Who at a Nonprofit Needs Time Clock Software?